Mexican 20-peso note: Touch sensitive Reliefs

 In some areas, the surface of the bill has a small touch-sensitive relief, especially if they are very new.
-The areas where they feel are: Legend of Bank of Mexico, the Law Refornm, in the 45th degree rotated says 20 pesos and below the transparent part of the printing Ave.
+The areas where they feel are: Legend of Bank of Mexico, the Law Reform, in the 45th degree rotated says 20 pesos and below the transparent part of the printing Ave.

 Texts microprinted

 The micro-printed texts are small texts, it is necessary to use glasses or lenses to be observed.
 On the obverse tickets are 20 pesos microprinted text in various parts of the body ticket "20 pesos".
 Butterfly below reads letters of decreasing height: "Among individuals as among nations respect the rights of others is peace", which is a very famous phrase of Benito Juarez.

 Parties change colors

 A special ink that changes color depending on the level of light is used, which is in the left wing of the bird and the symbol that is above the transparent window.
 It may be noted to rotate and tilt the ticket.